 12.4 U.S. Government Restricted Rights; Export.
 Any software provided hereunder is a “commercial item,” as defined at 48 C.F.R. § 2.101 (OCT 1995), and more specifically is “commercial computer software” and “commercial computer software documentation,” as such terms are used in 48 C.F.R. § 12.212 (SEPT 1995).
 Consistent with 48 C.F.R. § 12.212 and 48 C.F.R. §§ 227.7202-1 through 227.7202-4 (JUNE 1995), such software is provided to U.S. Government End Users only as a commercial end item and with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
 If Customer exports any of the software, it must comply fully with all relevant export laws and regulations to ensure that the software is not exported, directly or indirectly, in violation of applicable export control laws.
-Customer shall not knowingly, directly or indirectly, without prior written consent, if required, of the Office of Export Administration of the U.S. Department of Commerce, export or transmit any of the software to any country to which such transmission is restricted by applicable regulations or statutes.
+Customer shall not knowingly, directly or indirectly, without prior written consent, general or specific license, if required, of the Office of Export Administration of the U.S. Department of Commerce, export or transmit any of the software to any country to which such transmission is restricted by applicable regulations or statutes.

 12.5 Notices.
 Any notice required or permitted by these Terms shall be delivered by hand, by overnight courier, or by registered mail, to the address of the Parties set forth in their signature block or to such other address designated by a Party in writing in accordance with this subsection.
 Notices are deemed to have been given at the time of actual delivery, three (3) business days after deposit in the mail, or one (1) day after delivery to an overnight air courier service, provided in each case that delivery is in fact accomplished.